rubyworks/indexer/DOTRUBY.md

 ## Introduction

+Please note, that this file may be slightly out of date witht the the current specification.
+See the project wiki for the most uptodate spec.

-The .ruby specification defines an very explict and detailed ...
+The .ruby specification defines an very explict and detailed project metadata specification.

 ## Fields